Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/README.md

 * Specify a scalar or array parameter as part of a kernel function signature.
 * Connect a parameterized kernel into a graph, exposing the parameter for runtime updates.
 * Simulate a graph containing runtime parameters with AI Engine simulator (aiesimulator).
-* Build an system with AI Engine kernels and PL kernels, plus PS code to control their execution.
+* Build a system with AI Engine kernels and PL kernels, plus PS code to control their execution.
 * Use XRT API to control graph execution and RTP operations.
 * Use XRT API to control PL kernel execution.
 * Verify the system by HW co-simulation and running in hardware.